tsatria03/CookyCraze/docks/readme.txt

 Events fire automatically during gameplay and are fully configurable in baker.event.

 Blackjack.
 Unlocked at rank 10.
+Beginner.
+It's the first unlock and introduces a simple card game with straightforward rules.
+Low stakes, easy to grasp.
 A card game where you bet an item of your choice and try to reach 21 without going over.

 You can bet money, cookies, auto cookies, manual cookies, or baking speed.
 When betting money, you enter the amount as a dollar value, for example type 1 to bet $1.00 or 0.50 to bet 50 cents.
 All other items are entered as whole numbers.